What Is An Overdose?

 An overdose is a biological response to when the human body receives too much of a substance or mix of substances.
 An overdose can be intentional or accidental.
 People can overdose on illicit drugs, alcohol, prescription medications, and many other substances.
 In many cases, overdoses are fatal, although most individuals who have overdosed can be saved if medical treatment is provided quickly enough.
 In terms of drugs, there are a few different ways your body can become overwhelmed by substances.
 However, the most common cause of death during any chemical overdose is respiratory failure.

-Depressants that affect the central nervous system, (CNS), include opioids, benzodiazepines, and alcohol.
-Drugs that are CNS depressants will lower blood pressure and body temperature, and slow the heart rate and breathing.
-This is why these drugs cause sedative effects, which in turn results in the reduction of anxiety and increase in a calm and euphoric effect.
-When too high of dosages of depressants are used, it can lead to adverse side effects, such as respiratory failure, overdose, coma or even death
+Depressants that affect the central nervous system, (CNS), include Opioids, Benzodiazepines, and alcohol.
+Drugs that are CNS Depressants will lower blood pressure and body temperature, and slow the heart rate and breathing.
+This is why these drugs cause sedating effects, which in turn results in the reduction of anxiety and increase in a calm and euphoric effect.
+When too high of dosages of Depressants are used, it can lead to adverse side effects, such as respiratory failure, overdose, coma, or even death.

 Opioids are one of the easiest substances to overdose on, given how they function once consumed.
-The human body has opioid receptors in several different areas, including the brain, central and peripheral nervous systems, and the gastrointestinal tract.
-When someone uses an opioid, these receptors are activated and slow the body down.
-When the body becomes overwhelmed by opioids, all of these receptors are blocked, and the it can’t perform other functions.
+The human body has Opioid receptors in several different areas, including the brain, central and peripheral nervous systems, and the gastrointestinal tract.
+When someone uses an Opioid, these receptors are activated and slow the body down.
+When the body becomes overwhelmed by Opioids, all of these receptors are blocked, and it can’t perform other functions.
 This will then lead to a high risk of overdosing, which may slow down a person’s breathing to the point of stopping it.
-Different opioids can be more or less severe.
-Where it may take a few minutes for someone who just took heroin to feel the effects of an overdose, someone who uses fentanyl will feel it within seconds.
-These powerful opioids are the reason the President of the United States declared a national opioid epidemic in 2017.
+Different Opioids can be more or less severe.
+Where it may take a few minutes for someone who just took Heroin to feel the effects of an overdose, someone who uses Fentanyl will feel it within seconds.
+These powerful opioids are a reason for the Opioid epidemic.

 What Is Naloxone?